 The Women by Kristin Hannah

 This story focuses on 21-year-old Frankie McGrath, who enlisted in the Army Nurse Corps in 1965.
 Frankie is from San Diego, California, and decides somewhat impetuously to follow her brother’s example and serve her country in Vietnam.
 Had she stayed in her hometown, her conservative parents expected her to find a husband and have children.
 What Frankie experiences in Vietnam is gruesome and terrifying.
-But with the support of numerous nurses and doctors, she adapts to the barrage of injured and dead soldiers helicoptered into her evacuation hospitals in the jungle.
+But with the support of numerous nurses and doctors, she adapts to the barrage of injured and dead soldiers helicoptered into her evacuation hospital in the jungle.

 As harrowing as being a nurse in Vietnam was, her return to the United States was even more treacherous.
 Many Americans criticized enlisted soldiers for participating in a morally unconscionable war.
 Even fellow Army vets would not acknowledge that women served in Vietnam.
 Frankie was traumatized by what she saw in Vietnam, but the dismissive way she was treated when she returned was its own kind of trauma.
 Her family didn’t want to hear about her experience and even other Veterans refused to recognize her service.
 Months after her return, she descends into a dark place.